-When the Wirecast Rendezvous window appears, select a camera and microphone from the drop-down menus at the bottom of the window (if a camera and mic are not automatically chosen, or if you want to use others that are available).
+When the Wirecast Rendezvous window appears, select a camera and microphone from the drop-down menus by clicking the gear icon.
+You can, optionally, mute the camera or mic by clicking on either icon.
 Enter an identification in the Your Name field and click Join.